-This article has run through the features of Personal Data and Sensitive data, how both the types differ from each other, exposure, identification, and steps to secure sensitive data.
+This article has run through Personal Data and Sensitive data features, how both the types differ, exposure, identification, and steps to secure sensitive data.
 We need to understand the subtle differences between personal data and sensitive data.
 Recognition is the first step towards identifying and classifying data.
 This knowledge enables us to secure ourselves whenever our data is exposed and take appropriate steps in conserving all the sensitive information to avoid being breached.

 How Cyphere can help you protect your most sensitive data

 Monitoring credential leakages, information on your employees, processes or technology assets can be found on the internet through various channels.
-This information is useful for hackers to prepare an attack layout that helps shape the attack infrastructure setup needed to bypass controls in place.
-Through exercises such as Red Teaming, Penetration Testing, Phishing and OSINT (Open-Source Information Gathering Intelligence), organisations can assess their exposures in different ways based on where high-risk vulnerabilities are located in their organisation.
+This information is useful for hackers to prepare an attack layout that helps shape the attack infrastructure setup needed to bypass controls.
+Through exercises such as Red Teaming, Penetration Testing, Phishing and OSINT (Open-Source Information Gathering Intelligence), organisations can assess their exposures differently based on where high-risk vulnerabilities are located in their organisation.

 Gain a comprehensive view of how your information security and data privacy practices apply at the ground, much more than just documents or policy files with our GDPR specific exercises such as GDPR Penetration Testing and Data Privacy Services.

 Get in touch to discuss your primary security concerns with our security experts.